 Paint the sea turtle hatchlings.

-(This paint is sticky, and will take at least a week to dry completely.
+Note: This paint is sticky, and will take at least a week to dry completely.
 It dries with a beautiful, smooth finish.

 This art activity is inspired by the art piece “Baby Honus” by Cas Plester. (chillpineappleart.ca)